Summary

 The equity offering will likely put pressure on the share price.
 We had seen these dynamics in Q2, when the company issued approximately 40 million new shares between May and August, using the proceeds to pay some of its debt but contributing to the ticker's 70% decline.
 This is why we started the article discussing meme trades.
 Practically, it is the only way the company could be saved especially given that the current share price is trading near the NASDAQ listing requirements of $1 per share and dim revenue growth prospects, as discussed in the next section.

-If the company repaid its short-term debt by a miracle, it would still need to find another way to repay its $1 billion long-term debt maturing in the second half of 2023.
+If the company repaid its short-term debt by a miracle, it would still need to find another way to repay its $1 billion long-term debt.
 The company will likely face higher refinancing fees, given the deteriorating revenue and profitability and tightening monetary policy.

 Beyond buzzwords bombarded on retail investors, XELA is essentially a cash-strapped, highly leveraged call center.
 Its ventures into Business Process Automation "BPA," a term used to describe software developers writing programs that automate back-office processes, are too small.